enasequence/enaBrowserTools/README.md

   -i, --index           Download CRAM index files with submitted CRAM files,
                         if any (default is false).
 This flag is ignored for fastq and sra format options.
-  -a, --aspera          Use the aspera command line client to download,
+  -a ASPERA, --aspera ASPERA
-                        instead of FTP (default is false).
+                        Use the aspera command line client to download, instead of FTP, with the provided settings file.
   -v, --version         show program's version number and exit
 ```